ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 // userRound.js

 async createUserRound() {
-  // calling createUserRound() on this.adapter to create an in instance of userRound, no chaining of then() is necessary
+  // call createUserRound() on this.adapter to create an in instance of userRound, no chaining of then() is necessary const userRound = await this.adapter.createUserRound(this);
-  // assign the userRound data (the JSON object) to the tryAgain button so we have access to it later const userRound = await this.adapter.createUserRound(this);
+  // assign data from the userRound (the JSON object) to the tryAgain button so we have access to it later DOMElements.tryAgain.dataset.userRoundId = userRound.id;
-  DOMElements.tryAgain.dataset.userRoundId = userRound.id;
   DOMElements.tryAgain.dataset.userId = userRound.user_id;
   DOMElements.tryAgain.dataset.roundId = userRound.round_id;